 Hence,

-Let $S=\partial B(r_1)$, $D=(B(r_1)\cap \{z=s_1\})$ and $\Theta=S\cup D$.
+Let $S=\partial Box(r_1)$, $D=(Box(r_1)\cap \{z=s_1\})$ and $\Theta=S\cup D$.
 Note that

 By applying Pardon's techniques, we may assume that $\beta^*$ is transverse to $\Theta$ and disjoint from $S\cap D$.
-There exists a $\zeta$ sufficiently small so that a closed regular $\zeta$ neighborhood of $\Theta$, denoted by $N$, meets $\beta^*$ in $|S\cap \beta^*|+|D\cap \beta^*|$ arcs.
+There exists $\zeta$ sufficiently small so that a closed regular $\zeta$-neighborhood of $\Theta$, denoted by $N$, meets $\beta^*$ in $|S\cap \beta^*|+|D\cap \beta^*|$ arcs.
 The complement of $N$ in $\mathbb{R}^3$ consists of three regions.
-The closures of the two bounded regions we will denote by $H_1^*$ and $H_2^*$ while the closure of the third region will be denoted by $B^*$, see Figure \ref{fig:Theta}.
+We will denote the closures of the two bounded regions by $H_1^*$ and $H_2^*$ while the closure of the third region will be denoted by $B^*$, see Figure \ref{fig:Theta}.

 Since $1\in \mc{R}$, then $r_1\in \mc{R}$ and there is a spine $\Gamma$ for one of the tangles complementary to $\Sigma$ contained in the interior of the 3-ball bounded by $\partial B^*$.
 We may assume that $\Gamma$ has been isotoped to be transverse to $\partial H_1^*$ and $\partial H_2^*$.